skadio/explorateur/README.md

 ### Exploration Strategy
 - `BreadthFirst` in an uninformed fashion,
 - `DepthFirst` in an uninformed fashion,
 - `BestFirst` in an informed fashion with an objective function that evaluates the quality of a state.
+By default, the best first search is set to minimize.
+To maximize, multiply your objective function by -1.

 ### Stopping Conditions
 - A termination state is found,